← swipe →

 Day 2: León / Ponferrada / Cacabelos

 This morning, we’ll be picked up and transferred from León to our next stop on the Camino, the town of Ponferrada (about two hours away).
 On our way there, we’ll stop at the Cruz de Ferro (Iron Cross).
 This monument with mysterious origins—some believe it was placed here by St. James himself— is a must-see for all who find themselves on this unforgettable journey.
-We’ll take in the views and enjoy our lunch on the banks of the nearby river.
+Next, we’ll take in the views and enjoy our lunch on the banks of the nearby river.

 We’ll then move on to spend our afternoon surrounded by mountains in Ponferrada.
 Here, we will be given our pilgrim’s passports, so that we may receive our Compostela at the end of our journey.
 We’ll also take a tour around this historic city full of stunning medieval architecture.
 Later in the evening, we will make our way to the small, picturesque village of Cacabelos where we will spend the night in country-style accommodations.